hackerboypk/Placement/interview_que.md

 12. These services are used in large companies.
 These services are used in small and mid sized companies.
 13. Implementation time is more.
 Implementation time is less.

+Deployment Model of cloud
+Different types of cloud computing deployment models are:

+    Public cloud
+    Private cloud
+    Hybrid cloud
+    Community cloud
+    Multi-cloud
+  1. Public cloud
+ The public cloud makes it possible for anybody to access systems and services.
+ The public cloud may be less secure as it is open to everyone.
+ The public cloud is one in which cloud infrastructure services are provided over the internet to the general people or major industry groups.
+ This form of cloud computing is an excellent example of cloud hosting, in which service providers supply services to a variety of customers.
+In this arrangement, storage backup and retrieval services are given for free, as a subscription, or on a per-user basis. ex. gmail google app engine
+ 2. Private cloud
+The private cloud deployment model is the exact opposite of the public cloud deployment model.
+It’s a one-on-one environment for a single user (customer).
+There is no need to share your hardware with anyone else.
+The distinction between private and public clouds is in how you handle all of the hardware.
+It is also called the “internal cloud” & it refers to the ability to access systems and services within a given border or organization.
+3. hybrid cloud
+By bridging the public and private worlds with a layer of proprietary software, hybrid cloud computing gives the best of both worlds.
+With a hybrid solution, you may host the app in a safe environment while taking advantage of the public cloud’s cost savings.
+Organizations can move data and applications between different clouds using a combination of two or more cloud deployment methods, depending on their needs.
+4. community cloud
+It allows systems and services to be accessible by a group of organizations.
+It is a distributed system that is created by integrating the services of different clouds to address the specific needs of a community, industry, or business.
+The infrastructure of the community could be shared between the organization which has shared concerns or tasks.
+It is generally managed by a third party or by the combination of one or more organizations in the community.